Covid-19 Restrictions and Guidance on Volunteering

 Thankfully for those who are fully vaccinated, travelling to France has become much easier.
 Due to ongoing risks and the vulnerable communities we support, we do ask that volunteers provide a negative test result taken within 72 hours in order to commence their volunteering in Calais.
 Please see below for further details on additional requirements for travel depending on your departure location.
 Please email [email protected] if you have any questions or would like to volunteer in France.

 From the UK:

-- Please email firstname.lastname@example.org for more information and we will provide you with relevant documentation.
-For more information please visit France travel advice – GOV.UK or Conditions de déplacement entre la France et le Royaume-Uni.
+- For more information and details on what enables you to be considered ‘fully vaccinated’, please visit France travel advice – GOV.UK or Conditions de déplacement entre la France et le Royaume-Uni.

 Back to the UK:

 - France is currently classed as amber on the UK’s traffic light travel guidance system.
 You will therefore be required to complete a Passenger Locator Form less than 48 hours before returning to the UK.
 You must also take a PCR test less than 72 hours before returning to the UK or an Antigen test less than 48 hours beforehand (if you are not a French national, please factor in approximately 30€-50€ for these tests).
 Our team in France can provide additional guidance on where these can be taken.